Sorong, Papua Barat

 Dionysus

 It was time for another attempt at a long hike.
-This time I fat biked to Chalki (Χαλκί) , also known as Halki, and found the footpath to Moni.
-The distance is roughly 5 kilometres.
-Moni is about 500 meters above sea level and it’s a very easy path when you’re fit.
+This time, I fat biked to Chalki (Χαλκί), also known as Halki, and found the footpath to Moni.
+The distance is roughly 5 kilometers.
+Moni is about 500 meters above sea level, and it’s an easy path when you’re fit.

 Hiking from Chalkio to Moni.

-In Moni the cats have their own littles houses.
-The village is known for its textiles and I had several women trying to sell me a piece of cloth.
-But my small two room apartment in Amsterdam doesn't hold any space anymore for souvenirs.
-I had to brush the ladies off.
+In Moni, the cats have their own little houses.
+The village is known for its textiles, and several women approached me, trying to sell me pieces of cloth.
+However, my small two-room apartment in Amsterdam has no space left for souvenirs, so I had to politely brush the ladies off.

 There are a few taverns in Moni.
 I ordered a Freddo Espresso.
-The interior had a mermaid painting and a small photograph of Karl Marx.
-Travelling off-season, I was the only tourist in Moni around noon.
+The interior featured a mermaid painting and a small photograph of Karl Marx.
+Traveling off-season, I was the only tourist in Moni around noon.

 On my way down I was followed by a Cyclops.

-Back in Chalki I went to the same restaurant for lunch.
-I choose the eggplant in tomato sauce.
-It looked amazing and would have tasted very good.
+Back in Chalki, I returned to the same restaurant for lunch and chose the eggplant in tomato sauce, which looked amazing and would have tasted great.

 It was one of those times when the plague became invisible.
 This silence, this death of colours and movement, could belong to summer as much as to the pestilence